 New Brunswick Community Caregiving Sector

 The community caregiving sector refers to the services managed by non-profit organizations or private businesses but mandated by the provincial government.
+These services complement government services and support New Brunswick families.
 The jobs in community care services are almost exclusively occupied by women.

+Wages are extremely low considering the required skills and qualifications, responsibilities, effort and working conditions.
 The government led pilot projects to evaluate pay equity in four of these services in 2008-2014: home care, child care, community residences and transition houses. but the results were disappointingly low.

 “This field will remain a female-dominated field because of the low wages.
 No man wants to work at these wages.”

 Through its three-year project Valuing Community Care-Giving, the Coalition conducted pay evaluations with the help of sector employees and employers to determine equitable wages for these six services.